 What can people expect from PassLfix in the near future?

-People will see evolution with services like The Block, which uses the PassLfix solution.
+People will see evolution with services like our blockchain-based marketplace, which uses the PassLfix solution.

 Can you please explain us what benefits you expect from the partnership with BitBoost?